Battling addiction and ready for treatment?

 The connection between substance use disorder and eating disorders is complex.
 In some cases, individuals with an eating disorder may also experience depression, social isolation, and other symptoms that can compel them to self-medicate with substance use.
 Alternatively, some individuals with eating disorders may abuse specific drugs to lose weight (such as Adderall).

 Self-harm is injuring oneself as a negative way of coping with overwhelming emotions.
-It’s important to note that self-harm itself is not a mental illness but can often appear alongside a mental illness as a person’s way of dealing with their pain.
+It’s important to note that self-harm is not a mental illness but can often appear alongside a mental illness as a person’s way of dealing with pain.
 Self-injury can take several forms, including cutting, punching, and/or burning oneself.

 There are a few connections between self-harm and substance abuse.
 First, both self-harm and substance abuse can often result from emotional dysregulation and an attempt to cope through external means.
 Second, self-harm may manifest as dangerous or reckless alcohol and drug abuse.
 And finally, abusing some drugs (such as methamphetamine) can result in self-harming behavior, such as excessive scratching and picking of the skin.